Policy

 Line Managers

-• Familiarise themselves with the Menopause Policy and understand the support that they can provide to their staff;
+• Familiarise themselves with this policy and guide understand the support that they can provide to their staff;

 • Be ready and willing to have open discussions about menopause, appreciating the personal nature of the conversation, and treating the discussion sensitively and professionally;

-• Agree with the individual how best they can be supported, and any adjustments required;
+• Discuss with the individual how best they can be supported, and any adjustments required where agreed upon;

 • Record adjustments agreed, and actions to be implemented;